Chronic Cough Specialist

 On occasion, a combination of treatments may need to be done in order to permanently eliminate the cough and restore quality of life.

-Reflux-related chronic cough is treated through a combination of dietary and lifestyle modifications, as well as medications, as follows:
+Reflux-related cough is treated through a combination of dietary and lifestyle modifications, as well as medications, as follows:

 - Dietary modifications with food low in acid levels, low in fat and spice.